15 Counterfactual Explanations

 -4 m -1254 -24 0.204 4 0.002 0.506

-They all suggest a reduction of the duration from 48 months to minimum 23 months, some of them propose that the woman should become skilled instead of unskilled.
-Some counterfactuals even suggest to change the gender from female to male which shows a gender bias of the model.
+They all suggest a reduction of the duration from 48 months to a minimum of 23 months, some of them propose that the woman should become skilled instead of unskilled.
+Some counterfactuals even suggest changing the gender from female to male, which shows a gender bias of the model.
 This change is always accompanied by a reduction in age between one and 30 years.
 We can also see that, although some counterfactuals suggest changes to four features, these counterfactuals are the ones that are closest to the training data.

 The interpretation of counterfactual explanations is very clear.
 If the feature values of an instance are changed according to the counterfactual, the prediction changes to the predefined prediction.
 There are no additional assumptions and no magic in the background.
-This also means it is not as dangerous as methods like LIME, where it is unclear how far we can extrapolate the local model for the interpretation.
+This also means counterfactuals are not as dangerous as methods like LIME, where it is unclear how far we can extrapolate the local model for the interpretation.

 The counterfactual method creates a new instance, but we can also summarize a counterfactual by reporting which feature values have changed.
 This gives us two options for reporting our results.
 You can either report the counterfactual instance or highlight which features have been changed between the instance of interest and the counterfactual instance.